Skip to Content

 Scanner Loses Authentication During Scan

-• Add the logout URL to your scan profile’s exclusion list
+• Add the logout URL to your scan profile’s disallowed paths

 • Check if the application invalidates sessions after a period of inactivity and extend the timeout for the test account